ballerina-attic/module-ballerinax-stripe/src/stripe/Module.md

 **Creating a Stripe account and obtaining API keys**

 1. Create a new Stripe account on [dashboard.stripe.com](https://dashboard.stripe.com/register).
-2. Once you create the account you can get the API keys.
+2. Once you create the account, you can get the API keys.
-3. View the Secret key and copy it to use as the token for Stripe client connector.
+3. View the Secret key and copy it to use as the token for the Stripe client connector.

 **Create the base Stripe object**